Past, Paper, Scissors: Scrapbooks from the Northwestern University Library Collections

 In an era of Facebook and Instagram, it’s important to recall that once we collected our own histories by pasting them into scrapbooks.
 Past, Paper, Scissors explores history at Northwestern and beyond as depicted by the photos, clippings, ticket stubs, faded flowers, and dance cards packed onto the scrapbook pages of a bygone era—and looks forward to the ways we can preserve our increasingly digital memories to create tomorrow’s history.

-The exhibit runs now through March 25, 2013 on the third floor of Deering Library, with access through the Main Library entrance at 1970 Campus Drive.
+Past, Paper, Scissors is free and open to the public.
+The exhibit runs now through January 3, 2014 on the main floor of the University Library at 1970 Campus Drive.
 It's open to the public during the Library's regular public hours: Monday through Friday, 8:30 a.m. to 5 p.m. and Saturday 8:30 a.m. to noon.

 Best of Bologna: Edgiest Artists of the 2008 International Children's Book Fair

 This exhibit presents a selection of artists chosen from an original pool of more than 3,000 who entered a competition to be featured at the Bologna Book Fair, the world's largest annual children's book event.
 The illustrations on display are extremely high-resolution copies of originals that were digitized by the Library's Digital Collections department and are also displayed online, along with a film about the Bologna Book Fair created by created by Ayami Morizumi in 2007.
 Their permanent installation was made possible by the Walter A. and Dawn Clark Netsch Fund.

 The permanent exhibit is located on the fourth floor of Northwestern University Library and is free and open to the public daily from 8:30 am - 10 pm.